ICARA Disclosure

 The primary risk that CAM faces is created by market exposure and therefore, by definition, fluctuations in the value of assets under management and advice as a result of investment performance risk.
 CAM has always adopted a cautious approach with regard to the investment of client funds.
 It is the Directors’ view that in a majority of our multi-asset services, a real return on investments in excess of risk-free benchmarks is a preferable target to achieving riskier short-term gains, the fundamental objective being the preservation of clients’ capital.
 This strategy looks to provide steady organic growth which is sustainable in the long term.

+CAM’s approach to the holistic risk framework is evidenced through a number of processes, which have provided a solid structure in previous years.
 The risk management framework embodies the policies, procedures and systems that CAM has implemented to identify, manage and mitigate its risks.

 As part of our Risk Framework, CAM maintains a Risk Register.
 The Register is open to contribution from all staff and departments are expected to contribute to the understanding of risks for CAM as a whole.